More About Melissa Carmon

 You might (or you might not) find a new perspective on the same old things.

-But even if you do, I hope you will find the way through the new landscape where you find yourself.
+But even if you do, I hope you will find the way through whatever landscape in which you happen to find yourself.
 This work is about embracing a spirit of adventure through life’s most difficult circumstances.
 May it bring color, courage, and new horizons to your story, too.

 What's your story?

 It would be great to hear from you.
 I would be very interested to hear your thoughts and reactions to the work, and how it speaks to you.
 Drop me a line if you feel so inclined.